tranngocminhhieu/Lottery-probability-analysis/README.md

 ## Core Probability Concepts

 To determine lottery odds, we rely on two key mathematical functions: **factorial** and **combination**.
-The factorial function calculates the product of all positive integers up to a given number, while the combination function computes the number of ways to choose a subset of elements from a larger set.
+- The factorial function calculates the product of all positive integers up to a given number.
+- While the combination function computes the number of ways to choose a subset of elements from a larger set.
+For example, number of possible outcomes of Canada 6/49 Lottery is **13,983,816**.

 Using these functions, we can determine the total number of possible lottery outcomes and assess the probability of any given ticket winning.
-For example, number of possible outcomes of Canada 6/49 Lottery is **13,983,816**.

 ## Winning Probability for a Single Ticket